We use our proprietary methodology to produce these rankings. Learn more →

 Here are a few standard majors for a bachelor’s degree in Game Design: Online Bachelor of Art in Game Art and Development, Online Bachelor of Science in Game Programming and Development, Online Bachelor of Science in Information Technologies – Game Design and Development.

-Video Game Design generally falls into these two categories: the art and storyline side, and the technical programming and development side.
-If the major is for Game Art, Animation and/or Graphic Design, generally speaking, it will be a Bachelor of Arts degree.
 If the degree is for the technical side of Game Design, such as programming or information technology, it will be a Bachelor of Science degree.
-It’s important to keep this is mind when deciding which major to choose for Game Design.
+It's important to keep this is mind when deciding which major to choose for Game Design.
 Are you interested in the art (animation and graphic design), or the computer science side (programming and development)?

 Back to top